 The Chase Freedom Unlimited is my go to card when I’m CONUS.

-The card offers a simple 1.5% cash back on all purchases and no annual fee.
+The card offers 5% back on travel bought through the Chase Ultimate Rewards portal, 3% back on dining and drugstores, 1.5% cash back on all other purchases, and no annual fee.
 Great to use for online purchases or anything other than travel and dining which you should get 3% back on with your Sapphire Reserve.

 This is my default card when I’m back in the States.
-If you can get 5% back on easy categories like gas or groceries with the Chase Freedom card above do that.
+If you can get 5% back on rotating categories like gas or groceries with the Chase Freedom Flex℠ card above do that.
 Otherwise use this card to get 1.5% cash back on every purchase.
+Compare the Freedom Flex vs the Freedom Unlimited in this article.

 American Express Cash Magnet Card